hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/290__Venkatraghavan_S.md

 >> outstanding points you'd like to discuss from your previous email, I'd be
 >> glad to to do that.
 >>
-> ​I think all questions stand answered, at least from my perspective.
+> I think all questions stand answered, at least from my perspective.
 > Overall, my inclination has always been not to mix SDV and DSV and I see
-> Shastriji endorsing the same thing.​ Anandji had also mentioned this point
+> Shastriji endorsing the same thing.
+Anandji had also mentioned this point
 > earlier on.
 However, the technicalities you brought up were very helpful
 > manana for both vAda followers.
 >